JoSchmidtIBW/MubeaTrack/README.md

 or pages with Info's about maschineUpdate from the Constuction- department, or info's from the Planung-department (real-time)

-or it is like ASMA (Maschine- Error- message-send) (muss nicht real-time sein) or it is like a digital- "order" Programm, (Anlage 1, brauche ein Prüfmittel!
+or it is like ASMA (Maschine- Error- message-send) (muss nicht real-time sein) (cookie log out in 8h) or it is like a digital- "order" Programm, (Anlage 1, brauche ein Prüfmittel!
 Prüfmittelabteilung --> Anlage 1)

 or it will be a dashboard for boss's to look if the maschine run etc. (real-time)

+in the moment, in exist nothing like this in the company

 ## Project Setup
 ### Server